 Among participants who reported preferring their meat well-done, the risk of hypertension was increased by 15 percent, compared with those who preferred their meat rarer.

 The scientists also estimated the levels of heterocyclic aromatic amines (HAAs) consumed by each subject.
-HAAs are potentially harmful compounds that are produced when meats are cooked at high temperatures.

 The study reveals that participants who consumed higher levels of HAAs were at 17 percent greater risk of high blood pressure, compared with those who consumed lower levels of the compounds.